DataDog/documentation/content/en/continuous_integration/tests/setup/junit_xml.md

 1. A `CODEOWNERS` file in your repository.
 2. Provide the source file in your Junit XML report.
 This is currently done automatically with the following plugins: phpunit, and most of python and ruby plugins (pytest, unittest, ruby minitest, ...).
-For the rest of the plugins, you will need to provide the source file via the tag `test.source.file`
+For the rest of the plugins, you will need to provide the source file manually via the tag `test.source.file`.
 3. Enable the Github app.
 To do this follow the steps in the next section.
 If you already have an app, make sure it has the `Contents: Read` permission.